rezacsedu/Convolutional-embedded-networks/README.md

 For this, make sure that you've configured Spark and Adam (see https://github.com/bigdatagenomics/adam) correctly on your machine.
 Alternatively, execute this script as a standalone Scala project from Eclipse or IntelliJ IDEA.

+## Citation
+@article{karim2018recurrent,
+  title={Recurrent Deep Embedding Networks for Genotype Clustering and Ethnicity Prediction}, author={Karim, Md and Cochez, Michael and Beyan, Oya Deniz and Zappa, Achille and Sahay, Ratnesh and Decker, Stefan and Schuhmann, Dietrich-Rebholz and others}, journal={arXiv preprint arXiv:1805.12218}, year={2018}
+}